-- At 50% completion of the project timeline for each of the two phases of the development. - At practical completion of the construction period. - 3 months after practical completion of the construction period, if necessary, after reviewing the ECO Report. - Or according to the frequency specified in the Environmental Authorisation.
+- At 50% completion of the project timeline for each of the two phases of the development. - At practical completion of the construction period. - 3 months after practical completion of the construction period, if necessary, after reviewing the ECO Report. - 1 year after operation in line with the air quality monitoring. - Annually for 3 years thereafter to ensure compliance and check monitoring reports. - Or according to the frequency specified in the Environmental Authorisation.